marco-vrinssen/BentoPlus/README.md

 ### Recruitment Tools

-- **Multi-friend recruitment**: Streamlined interface for adding multiple friends and sending whisper messages
+- **Multi-whisper messaging**: Streamlined interface for sending messages to multiple players
-  - Add multiple players to friends list simultaneously
+  - Enter player names in a scrollable text area, one per line
-  - Send messages to all players in your recruitment list
+  - Send messages to all players in your list with a single command
   - Persistent player list management across sessions
+  - Easy-to-use interface with helpful instructions

+- **Auto-recruit messaging**: Automated welcome messages for guild invitations
+  - Automatically sends customizable whisper messages to invited players
+  - Configurable message content with easy-to-use interface
+  - Option to enable/disable auto-send functionality
+  - Checkbox integration with guild invitation dialogs
+  - Smart detection of successful invitations

 ### Auction House Improvements